-For each The permittee must demonstrate continuous compliance by non-emergency 4SLB stationary a.
+For each Complying with the requirement to The permittee must demonstrate continuous compliance by 2.
+New or reconstructed non- emergency 2SLB stationary RICE >500 HP located at a major source of HAP, new or reconstructed non-emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP, and new or reconstructed non-emergency CI stationary RICE >500 HP located at a major source of HAP a.
 Reduce CO emissions and not using an oxidation catalyst, and using a CPMS i.
-Conducting semiannual performance tests for CO to demonstrate that the required CO percent reduction is achieved ^a ; and non-emergency 4SLB stationary a.
-Reduce CO emissions or limit the concentration of CO in the stationary RICE exhaust, and using a CEMS i.
-Collecting the monitoring data according to \$63.6625(a), reducing the measurements to 1-hour averages, calculating the percent reduction or concentration of CO emissions according to \$63.6620; and ii.
+Conducting semiannual performance tests for CO to demonstrate that the required CO percent reduction is achieved a ; and ii.
+Collecting the approved operating parameter (if any) data according to §63.6625(b); and iii.
+Reducing these data to 4-hour rolling averages; and iv.
+Maintaining the 4-hour rolling averages within the operating limitations for the operating parameters established during the performance test.
+3. New or reconstructed non- emergency 2SLB stationary RICE >500 HP located at a major source of HAP, new or reconstructed non-emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP, new or reconstructed non-emergency stationary CI RICE >500 HP located at a major source of HAP, and existing non-emergency stationary CI RICE >500 HP a.
+Reduce CO emissions or limit the i.
+Collecting the monitoring data according to §63.6625(a), reducing the measurements to 1- hour averages, calculating the percent reduction or concentration of CO emissions according to §63.6620; and ii.
 Demonstrating that the catalyst achieves the required percent reduction of CO emissions over the 4-hour averaging period, or that the emission remain at or below the CO concentration limit; and iii.
 Conducting an annual RATA of the CEMS using PS 3 and 4A of 40 CFR part 60, appendix B, as well as daily and periodic data quality checks in accordance with 40 CFR part 60, appendix F, procedure 1.
-IHU located at a major course of a.
-Limit the concentration of formaldehyde in the stationary RICE exhaust and not using oxidation catalyst or NSCR i.
-Conducting semiannual performance tests for formaldehyde to demonstrate that emissions remain at or below the formaldehyde concentration limit ^a ; and ii.
-Collecting the approved operating parameter (if any) data according to \$63.6625(b); and iii.
-Reducing these data to 4-hour rolling 11.
-Existing stationary CI RICE >500 HP that are not limited use stationary RICE a.
-Reduce CO emissions, or limit the concentration of CO in the stationary RICE exhaust, and not using oxidation catalyst i.
+8. New or reconstructed non- emergency stationary RICE >500 HP located at a major source of HAP and new or reconstructed non-emergency 4SLB stationary RICE 250≤HP≤500 located at a major source of HAP a.
+Limit the concentration of formaldehyde in the stationary RICE exhaust i.
+Conducting semiannual performance tests for formaldehyde to demonstrate that emissions remain at or below the formaldehyde concentration limita; and ii.
+Collecting the approved operating parameter (if any) data according to §63.6625(b); and iii.
+Reducing these data to 4-hour rolling averages; and iv.
+Maintaining the 4-hour rolling averages within the operating limitations for the operating parameters established during the performance test.
+11. Existing stationary CI RICE >500 HP that are not limited use stationary RICE a.
+Reduce CO emissions, or limit the concentration of CO in the stationary PICE i.
 Conducting performance tests every 8,760 hours or 3 years, whichever comes first, for CO or formaldehyde, as appropriate, to demonstrate that the required CO or formaldehyde, as appropriate, percent reduction is achieved or that emissions remain at or below the CO or formaldehyde concentration limit; and ii.
-Collecting the approved operating parameter (if any) data according to \$63.6625(b); and
+Collecting the approved operating parameter (if any) data according to §63.6625(b); and aAfter the permittee has demonstrated compliance for two consecutive tests, the permittee may reduce the frequency of subsequent performance tests to annually.
+If the results of any subsequent annual performance test indicate the stationary RICE is not in compliance with the CO or formaldehyde emission limitation, or the permittee deviated from any operating limitations, the permittee must resume semiannual performance tests.